kdgregory/aws-java-utils/README.md

 general you don't need many threads: each operation takes 50-100 ms.

-For classes that support batched operations, the executor must be an instance of `ScheduledExecutorService`, and the class will also be constructed with a scheduling interval.
+For classes that support batched operations, the executor must be an instance of `ScheduledExecutorService`, and the library class must be constructed with a scheduling interval.
 The library class will perform some action (typically writing a batch of messages) every time the interval expires.
 If there is nothing to do, the background operation will still run but won't contact the service.